rndsolutions/docs.hawkcd.io/docs/concepts/index.md

 ![Screenshot](../img/fetch_material_task.png)

->Fetch artifacts
+#### Fetch artifacts

 The Fetch Artifacts tasks allows users to carry on artifacts - build output, tests results to various stages

->Upload Artifacts
+#### Upload Artifacts

 The Upload Artifacts task respectively allows you to upload build artifacts to the server.
 A common use case is when you compile a source code to store the build output to the server via using the Upload Artifacts task. then using Fetch Artifacts to deploy it on appropriate agent

 ### Job

+#### Overview

 A job consists of multiple Tasks, each of which will be run in order.
 If a Task in a Job fails, then the Job is considered failed, and unless specified otherwise, the rest of the Tasks in the Job will not be run.

-It's critical to note here that jobs are executed in parallel on the server while task of a job are always executed in sequence
+#### How it works?

+Unlike Tasks and Stages which are always executed in sequence, Jobs are running parallel on<br /> the server.
+This is so, because each Job may require a specific [Resource](#resource) in order to be executed. <br /> <br />
+While one Job is executing, another one may be waiting for the same [Agent](#agent) executor or for <br />
+an [eligible Agent](#agent) which may not even be present on the server.
+In this scenario, your Pipeline <br />
+will be set to status AWAITING and will resume execution the minute [eligible Agent](#agent) checks in.
+<br /> <br />
+Job without resources can be executed from all agents.
+Job with a specific [resource](#resource) may be executed only from an [agent](#agent) with same resource.
+Job may have more than one resource. <br />

+A Job also may have [Environment Variables](#environment-variables).<br />
+Job's environment variable overrides its own Stage environment variable. <br />
+This is so that specific job can belong to different environment. <br /> <br />
+To learn more about  how environment variables work, check the [Environment Variables](#environment-variables) section.

+#### Configure Options
+Job may be created first and decided to be configured later.
+Its configure options include updating job name, adding, editing or deleting a task list.
+Overriding environment variable, adding resource. <br /> <br />
+Check here to see how to [add/delete job](/configuration/#add-delete-job) or [configure job](/configuration/#configure-job)

 ### Stage